Ciyradyl/CiyradylMovieAPP/README.md

 **2. Roadmap;**

-- *Expanding the router structure with detailed movie info page.*
+- [Done]*Expanding the router structure with detailed movie info page.*
+- *Adding a lot more information to details page and fixing the navigation bar bugs.*

 **3. How to start the project**